Divorce Attorney Mansfield

 Grounds for Divorce in Texas

 In Texas, couples seeking a divorce must have valid grounds for dissolution of the marriage, as Texas law does not allow for "no-fault" divorces.
-Having a thorough understanding the reasons for divorce is essential for couples contemplating this legal procedure.
+Having a thorough understanding of the reasons for divorce is essential for couples contemplating this legal procedure.
 Here are the recognized grounds for divorce in Texas:

-• Insupportability: This is the most common ground for divorce in Texas, often referred to as a "no-fault" divorce.
+- Insupportability: This is the most common ground for divorce in Texas, often referred to as a "no-fault" divorce.
 Discord or conflict has destroyed the legitimate ends of the marital relationship, making it unsustainable and preventing any reasonable expectation of reconciliation.

-• Cruelty: Divorce can be granted if one spouse has cruelly treated the other, making living together impossible.
+- Cruelty: Divorce can be granted if one spouse has cruelly treated the other, making living together impossible.
 Cruelty can be physical or emotional.

-• Adultery: If one spouse has committed adultery, it can be a ground for divorce in Texas.
+- Adultery: If one spouse has committed adultery, it can be a ground for divorce in Texas.
 However, it's essential to have concrete evidence to prove the adultery in court.

-• Conviction of Felony: Divorce can be granted if one spouse is convicted of a felony and imprisoned for at least one year without pardon.
+- Conviction of Felony: Divorce can be granted if one spouse is convicted of a felony and imprisoned for at least one year without pardon.

-• Abandonment: If one spouse has left the other with the intention of abandonment and remained away for at least one year, it can be considered a ground for divorce.
+- Abandonment: If one spouse has left the other with the intention of abandonment and remained away for at least one year, it can be considered a ground for divorce.

-• Living Apart: If the spouses have lived apart without cohabitation for at least three years, it can be a ground for divorce.
+- Living Apart: If the spouses have lived apart without cohabitation for at least three years, it can be a ground for divorce.

 Understanding these grounds for divorce is essential for navigating the legal process.
 Consulting with our experienced Mansfield divorce attorney can help provide clarity and guidance to ensure that your rights and interests are protected throughout the divorce proceedings.